CosmosContracts/juno/SECURITY.md

 - Jacob `jacobgadikian#9883`
 - Giansalex `giansalex#1825`

-Please avoid opening public issues on Github that contain information about a potential security vulnerability as this makes it difficult to reduce the impact and harm of valid security issues.
+Please avoid opening public issues on GitHub that contain information about a potential security vulnerability as this makes it difficult to reduce the impact and harm of valid security issues.

 ### Coordinated Vulnerability Disclosure Policy